Skip to main content

 1. [1]

-Google : "Creating helpful, reliable, people-first content"
+Google Search Central : "Creating helpful, reliable, people-first content"

 https://developers.google.com/search/docs/fundamentals/creating-helpful-content